ytyulkinaxway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 Create a new revision of the API proxy:

 ```
-amplify central proxies create /myservices/my_service_config.yaml
+axway central proxies create /myservices/my_service_config.yaml
 ```

 Promote the new API version and verify that the API proxy is not rate limited anymore.

 ## Review

-You have learned how rate limiting can help you provide a better API experience to consumers and how to configure a rate limit on your API using both the AMPLIFY Central UI and the AMPLIFY Central CLI.
+You have learned how rate limiting can help you provide a better API experience to consumers and how to configure a rate limit on your API using both the AMPLIFY Central UI and the Axway Central CLI.